DamianCiumacenco/football-team-balancer-attempt3/README.md

 # ⚽ Football Team Balancer
-# Attempt 3, added features and improvment to code ( goal tracking and others)
+# Attempt number 3, added features and improvment to code ( goal tracking and others)

 A Java console application for fairly splitting players into balanced football teams, with full player stat tracking.